rixiiz/Small-Chatbot-using-OpenAI/README.md

 ## Key insights
 - Individuals can build new AI models based on existing models like OpenAI
-- Less difficult than most people think
+- Making a new AI model is less difficult than most people think
-- How to use existing models (ie. pass in the user's messages and generating a response)
+- Learned how to use existing models (ie. pass in the user's messages and generating a response)
-- Libraries are helpful